Updated: Jan 13, 2021

 As I opened my present on Christmas Eve of 2015, I prayed that my parents got me the new Instax Mini Film Polaroid Camera everyone had.
-As I threw the wrapper away quickly, I saw the camera I was dreaming of for a month, and I couldn’t wait to use it.
-The next morning, my parents took me and my brother to La Paz to meet Father Cyrillus.
-After the cheerful Christmas celebration we had where we received so much, my parents wanted us to give.
+I threw the wrapper away quickly and saw the camera I was dreaming of for a month.
+The next morning, my parents took my brother and me to La Paz to meet Father Cyrillus.
+We received so much during our Christmas celebration, and my parents wanted us to give back.
 I took my camera with me because I wouldn’t let go of it.

-After meeting Father Cyrillus, we headed down to La Paz, a vulnerable neighborhood where we meet many kids and families with nothing.
+We met Father Cyrillus and headed down to La Paz, a vulnerable neighborhood where we met many kids and families with nothing.
 Everyone in La Paz was getting together for: “El Sancocho Comunal.”
-Every Sunday, Father Cyrillus does this event where he provides sancocho, a traditional Colombian soup, for the members in La Paz to come together.
+Every Sunday, Father Cyrillus organizes an event where he provides sancocho, a traditional Colombian soup, for the members in La Paz.
 Many kids noticed my camera, and they asked me if I could take a picture of them.
-I was intrigued because to me, the pictures I took were just pictures, but to the kids in La Paz they meant so much more.
+I was intrigued because I believed the pictures I took were simply images, but to the kids in La Paz, they meant so much more.
 The pictures came out, and I gave each of them their picture.
-As they went to show their friends and parents their pictures, I saw their excitement and their incredible smiles.
+I saw their excitement and their incredible smiles, as they showed their families the polaroids.
 I never knew a picture could do so much.

 When photographing the inhabitants of Villa Caracas, I didn’t ask them to smile or pose because I wanted to show Villa Caracas for what it truly is.
-In my head, I had a vision of purely despair and suffering.
+In my head, I had a vision of despair and suffering.
 However, most of the kids I photographed decided to smile.
-They would pose, smile and make silly faces at the camera.
+They would pose, smile, and make silly faces at the camera.
 Behind their smile, you could see the bravery and hope in their eyes.
-This made me realize that Villa Caracas is happiness.
-It is hope and courage to continue fighting for a better future, for a better life.
-Photography allowed me to show this, and it allowed so many other kids to show their voice too.
+This made me see Villa Caracas for its true vibrance.
+It is a place filled with hope and courage to continue fighting for a better future, a better life.
+Photography allowed me to show this, and it allowed so many other kids to be heard too.

 While editing the pictures, I decided to edit them by contrasting their smiles with a black and white background because I wanted to evoke that life is too black and white from time to time.
-Sometimes we tend to see life through an unbreakable barrier of stereotypes and bias, when there is so much more.
-Their occult happiness, and their bravery shows how there is so much more to life than our black and white view.
-Photography has the power to show the color and the light hidden within the black and white.
+Sometimes we tend to see life through an unbreakable barrier of stereotypes and bias when there is so much more.
+Their occult happiness and their bravery show how there is so much more to life than our black and white view.
+Photography has the power to illustrate the color and light hidden within the black and white.